grab/engineering-blog/_posts/2021-08-30-multi-armed-bandit-system-recommendation.md

 The Multi-Armed Bandit Optimiser first runs model validation to ensure all candidates are suitable for rolling out.
 If the scheduled MAB job fails, it falls back to a default distribution that is set to 50-50% for each model.

 # Join us
-Grab is more than just the leading ride-hailing and mobile payments platform in Southeast Asia.
-We use data and technology to improve everything from transportation to payments and financial services across a region of more than 620 million people.
-We aspire to unlock the true potential of Southeast Asia and look for like-minded individuals to join us on this ride.
+Grab is the leading superapp platform in Southeast Asia, providing everyday services that matter to consumers.
+More than just a ride-hailing and food delivery app, Grab offers a wide range of on-demand services in the region, including mobility, food, package and grocery delivery services, mobile payments, and financial services across 428 cities in eight countries.

-If you share our vision of driving South East Asia forward, apply to [join](https://grab.careers/jobs/) our team today.
+Powered by technology and driven by heart, our mission is to drive Southeast Asia forward by creating economic empowerment for everyone.
+If this mission speaks to you, [join our team](https://grab.careers/) today!